ksemer/DurableGraphPatterns/README.md

 # DurablePatterns_ICDE16
 Algorithm for handling durable pattern queries - Durable Graph Pattern Queries on Historical Graphs ICDE16

-This is our first version.

-Soon a new version supporting concurrency will be added.
+Revision 8 is the final version of DurablePatterns_ICDE algorithm

-Better documentation will be added soon.
+After revision 8, support for topk durable pattern queries will be added